mienaikoe/ziyu/Chapters/Chapter1.md

    "Yea.
 They've always been ones to go on dangerous adventures.
 This probably isn't the hottest they've experienced."

   "That's quite brave," Mel responded.
 "So why the East in particular?"

   "Well they just haven't gone in a while and they were really wanting to see an unfettered view of Surien at the sunrise to take photos."

    I was immediately excited.
 "I've heard so much about that.
 They say there's very little fog or cloud on the east coast and that Surien is so clear you can see the bits of mountains around it's edges."

+   ********

+   She withdrew her hand from her breakfast and leaned back into her chair, breathing a sigh into the morning sunlight.
+I could tell she was dreaming about being a traveler.
+We had been entwined too early before we could roam across Palinan as single Palinians do.
+   "Thinking about going yourself?"
+I chimed.
+   "I am"